ruslan-akibov/react-hoox/README.md

 }
 ```

-Alternatively, if you pass a function, its result will be observed and returned.
+Alternatively, if you pass *Function*, its result will be observed and returned.
 It could be useful in some cases, for example, to observe primitive:

 ```js